sVedantWork/ComputerVisionBasics/README.md

 # AI_MOUSE:
 I've made an AI_Mouse which uses hand tracking mechanism to track the index finger to move the mouse accordingly and clicks when mouse and index finger of the same hand are touching each either.
-I've made a AI painter wherein using the index finger we can draw on the display window with 4 different color options.
 # Instructions for running the program:
 I've created and implemented this program using pycharm professional, this can be done using other IDEs as well.
 * 1] Install OpenCv using instructions: https://docs.opencv.org/4.5.2/d5/de5/tutorial_py_setup_in_windows.html.